rosiecorn/katalon-dbms-plugin-usage/README.md

 # katalon-dbms-keywords

 ## Prerequisites
-- Installed Katalon Studio
+- Installed latest Katalon Studio
+- Go to Katalon store and download dbms plugin follow instruction from the site
-- Prepare Database by provided sql scripts from "/katalon-dbms-keywords/Sql Scripts"
+- Prepare Database by provided sql scripts from "/katalon-dbms-keywords/Sql Scripts" to enable to running test cases inside the project

 ## Database Keywords
 ### Keywords: